-We’ve previously touched on the expectations of guests attending a wedding but there are also a number of expectations that the bridal party should follow too.
+We’ve previously touched on the expectations of guests attending a wedding but there are also a number of expectations that the bride and her husband to be should follow too.

 We share some general etiquette tips to follow when preparing for your special day.

 Announcing your engagement

 You can’t wait to tell the world that you’re engaged to your soulmate.
 We completely understand and you should shout about it from the rooftops.

 But before you put your ring selfie up on social media, be sure you’ve told your parents, grandparents and wedding VIPs that you are officially engaged first.
 Its best to tell those closest to you in person first but if not possible, certainly over the phone.
 This will make it more personal and ensure no-one is left feeling hurt that they only heard about it through the grapevine.

 When it comes to invitations there are certain protocols to be followed.